aryanritesh/SendingData/README.md

 It includes -
 1. Sending Data from Activity to Activity
 2. Sending Data from Activity to Fragment
+3. Sending Data from Fragment to Activity
-3. Sending Data from Fragment to Fragment
+4. Sending Data from Fragment to Fragment